fivequarters/fusebit.io/src/_blog/_posts/managing-oauth-user-credentials.md

 First, you will need to set up the Authentication URL which consists of three things:

 * Authorization Endpoint URL (from Salesforce)
-* Client ID & Redirect URI (Configured with your ‘Verified App’)
+* Client ID & Redirect URI (Configured with your OAuth App)
 * Requested OAuth Scopes

 ```javascript